-The resource estimate for conducting inspections of QA program implementation during each remaining 12-month period of construction is approximately hours of direct inspection effort per year.
+The resource estimate for conducting inspections of QA program implementation during each remaining 12-month period of construction is approximately 96 hours of direct inspection effort per year.

-For a site working under an , safety-related construction activities may be constrained and not moving at the pace that would likely occur if the site worked under a CP.
+For a site working under an Limited Work Authorization, safety-related construction activities may be constrained and not moving at the pace that would likely occur if the site worked under a CP.
 Within this limited safety-related work scope, the resource estimate should be reduced to the QA safety-related work activities allowed under the LWA.

 69021-04 REFERENCES